Mission Statement

 Careers

-A wide variety of employment opportunities exist for Geology and Geophysics majors in both private industry and government.
+A wide variety of employment opportunities exist for Geology, Geophysics, and Environmental Science majors in both private industry and government.
 Private industry careers include, but are not limited to, geotechnical engineering, environmental consulting, hydrogeology, water resource management, petroleum geology and mining.
 Government positions include both state and federal geology institutions (e.g., United States Geological Survey or California Geological Survey).
 Many undergraduates are accepted into graduate programs with some electing for careers as teachers or professors at the secondary and university level.

 Honors

-This program provides an opportunity for outstanding Geology majors to gain intensive research experience under individual faculty guidance.
+The Honors Program provides an opportunity for outstanding Geology, Geophysics, and Environmental Science majors to gain intensive research experience under individual faculty guidance.
 The designation “Honors” will be added to the academic record of any student who completes the program.
-Admission to the Honors Program is granted by approval of the department undergraduate advisor.
-Students in any of the B.S. options are eligible, provided they have:
+Students interested in the Honors Program should contact their department undergraduate advisor.
+For more information, see Environmental Science Honors or Geology Honors.

 Clubs and Societies